elestio-examples/dittofeed/README.md

 # IMPORTANT

 Before you deploy your application, make sure you have a Segment.io AND a SendGrid account.

-If not, you'll cannot send your emails.
+If not, you won't be able to send emails and collect events